COVID negative report or vaccination proof must to attend any gathering in Amritsar | Health

 "The ceiling of 100 people (for indoor) and 200 people (for outdoor) on various indoor and outdoor social/religious/sports/entertainment/cultural gatherings shall be strictly enforced.

-The Amritsar deputy commissioner also directed that a fine should be imposed on people roaming at crowded places without wearing masks and that they would be tested for COVID-19 on the spot.
+The Amritsar deputy commissioner also directed that fines would be imposed on people roaming at crowded places without wearing masks and that they would be tested for COVID-19 on the spot.

-Fine shall also be imposed on shopkeepers and customers for not wearing masks and they will also be tested for COVID-19, the order said.
+"Fines shall also be imposed on shopkeepers and customers for not wearing masks and they will also be tested for COVID-19," the order said.

 During a review meeting on Sunday, Punjab Chief Secretary Vini Mahajan had expressed concern over the surge in cases in recent weeks and also exhorted the officials to spruce up all the necessary arrangements and remain in top gear to effectively tackle the up-swing in infections.

-She had appealed to the people to shun complacency and adopt COVID-appropriate behaviour and help the government in tackling the pandemic.
+She had appealed to the people to shun complacency and adopt COVID-appropriate behavior and help the government in tackling the pandemic.

-Punjab has closed all schools and Anganwadi centres and imposed restrictions on indoor and outdoor social gatherings to 100 and 200, respectively.
+Punjab has closed all schools and Anganwadi centers to curb the spread of the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)